kyma-project/kyma/tests/end-to-end/backup-restore-test/README.md

-# End-to-end Backp and Restore Tests
+# End-to-end Backup and Restore Tests

 ## Overview

-This project contains end-to-end upgrade tests for the Kyma installation to validate if the restore process works for all components.
-The tests run daily on Prow.
+This project contains end-to-end upgrade tests for the Kyma installation.
+The tests run daily on Prow to validate if the backup and restore process works for all components.

 ## Prerequisites